AvinashKumar3000/react-mini-project/class-board/react-written-notes/react-part-01.md

 ### class components

 - uses javascript class to create components
+- is a statefull component

 ### function components

 - uses javascript function to create components.
+- is a stateless component
+- we will achieve all class component features in functional component using hooks

 ## Expressions in JSX